juhahinkula/juhahinkula.github.io/_posts/2018-09-21-react-tutorial.markdown

 npx create-react-app carfront
 {% endhighlight %}

-To start the application you have move into carfront folder made by create-react-app and the start the application.
+To start the application you have to move into carfront folder made by create-react-app and the start the application.

 {% highlight xml %}
 cd carfront